 Not every census geography fits perfectly inside other geographies, however.
 CMAs don't fill every corner of each province or territory, for example, as they are only urban areas.
 This hierarchy of standard geographic areas (2016) from Statistics Canada indicates which geographies fit within which others.
 As an example, DAs (dissemination areas) fit within both CSDs and CTs, which is shown by DAs being located below both CSDs and CTs and connected with a solid line.

 That depends entirely on what you want to look at!
 Consulting the table in Step 1 on this page may help, as might looking at the Statistics Canada geographies hierarchy above in Step 2.
-Some of the commonly used census geographies are shown below, from large to small.
+Some commonly used census geographies are shown below, from large to small.

 Provinces and Territories